Vivek Agnihotri: Controversies

 Fact checkers have noted Agnihotri to have shared misleading content from his Twitter account.
 In September 2018, Agnihotri tweeted a listicle claiming that a survey from the BBC found that the Indian National Congress was the second most corrupt party in the world.
 The survey was fake and an online editor writing for the BBC said that they have never conducted such surveys.
 In November 2018, Agnihotri tweeted a misleading video that appeared to show that Indian political activist Kanhaiya Kumar had converted to Islam.
 According to Boom Fact Check, the video was "a compilation of three separate clips which have taken Kanhaiya's statements out of context from the entire speech."
 In March 2019, Agnihotri falsely claimed that former Indian Prime Minister Jawaharlal Nehru was responsible for the outcome of the Indo-Pakistani War of 1965.
 Nehru had previously died in May 1964 and Lal Bahadur Shastri was Prime Minister during the war.
 In January 2020, Agnihotri tweeted a doctored image of an anti-Citizenship Amendment Act (CAA) protester that he claimed was real.
 In February 2020, Agnihotri falsely claimed that cannabis kills COVID-19.

 In September 2018, Twitter locked his account until he agreed to delete a tweet denigrating Swara Bhaskar.
 In response to Swara calling out politician P. C. George, who called an alleged rape victim a prostitute, Vivek tweeted "Where is the placard - '#MeTooProstituteNun'?".
 The tweet was interpreted as calling Swara a prostitute.
 Agnihotri defended his tweet and said he was making a point about the placarding by liberals at selective instances of alleged perpetrators belonging to the Hindu community.

 Agnihotri and his team, including his wife, Pallavi Joshi, and Abhishek Agarwal, had issued a legal notice to Mamata Banerjee, the Chief Minister of West Bengal.
 The notice had demanded the retraction of her comments that had labeled The Kashmir Files (2022) as false propaganda aimed at humiliating a particular group.
 Alleging defamation and malicious intent, the notice had required an unconditional apology.
 The team had asserted that Banerjee's remarks were baseless and intended to tarnish their film and reputation.

 In August 2024, Agnihotri faced controversy when an old social media post from 2013 of his consisting of an offensive rape joke, went viral after he joined a rally for solidarity on justice for the victim, during protests against Banerjee's government.

-He was accused by Tanushree Dutta for sexual hassment on the sets of Chocolate (2005).
+He was accused by bollywood actress Tanushree Dutta for sexual hassment on the sets of Chocolate (2005).

+In 2018, Dutta would accuse Agnihotri of inappropriate behaviour during its filming.
+He allegedly asked her to strip and dance to give expression cues to her male co-star Irrfan Khan during a close-up shot and retreated only after Irrfan and Suniel Shetty rebuffed him.
+Agnihotri denied the allegations as "false and frivolous", and filed a defamation case against Dutta.
+Sattyajit Gazmer, the film's assistant director, also disputed Tanushree's allegations.

-In September 2025, Agnigothi faced criticism for posting a screening of the Bengal Files featuring children, despite the film being rated A lead that was commended by people in social media.
+In September 2025, Agnihotri faced criticism for posting a screening of the Bengal Files featuring children, despite the film being rated A.